Puroshottam Choudhary: Biography

-Choudhary was born on 5 September 1803 to Bengali parents Kurmanatha Chowdhari and Subhadhra at Madanpur in Ganjam district, Orissa — with predominant Oriya and Telugu-speaking people and their neighbouring lands – Ganjam district is located on the border of Telugu-speaking districts of present-day Andhra Pradesh—namely, Chicacole (present Srikakulam) and Vizagapatam (present Visakhapatnam).
-While in Orissa, he was married and was blessed with two sons and three daughters.
+Choudhary was born on 5 September 1803 to Bengali parents Kurmanatha Chowdhari and Subhadhra at Madanpur in Ganjam district, Orissa - with predominant Oriya and Telugu-speaking people and their neighbouring lands – Ganjam district is located on the border of Telugu-speaking districts of present-day Andhra Pradesh - namely, Chicacole (present Srikakulam) and Vizagapatam (present Visakhapatnam).
+While in Orissa, he was married to his cousin, Radhamani Devi.
+They had two sons and three daughters.

-Purushottam Choudhary comes from orthodox Bengal Brahmin family, whose ancestors migrated to present Andhra-Orissa (Odisha) region in the 1700s because of political unrest in Bengal state in those days.
+Purushottam Choudhary came from an orthodox Bengal Brahmin family, whose ancestors migrated to present Andhra-Orissa (Odisha) region in the 1700s because of political unrest in Bengal state in those days.

 By 1825, it appears, he was introduced to Christian literature, when his brother Jagannadha Chowdhari procured him religious tracts written by probably by William Carey, one of the Serampore Trio.
 Influenced by the tracts, he obtained more tracts from neighbouring villages and decided to learn more about Christianity.
 He even went to Vizagapatnam (also known as Vizag) and met Roman Catholic priest and tried to meet Rev James Dawson of London Missionary Society, already operating over there.
 Later he was influenced by Christian officers like Capt.
-Knott, General Adjutant Evalin, and Major Brett from East India Company—While working as a tutor in Parlakimedi.
-He was directed to Helen Knott, who gave Gospel of Luke and two tracts—In May 1833, he went to Vizagapatnam to meet missionaries, then-overseen by Major Brett.
-Here, he had written his own tract on Indian caste in Telugu, published later by Tract society of Madras—While, Brett had plans to send him to Madras by sea, Helen Knott having got positive message from Baptist Missionary Society from Cuttack, he was finally sent to Cuttack.
+Knott, General Adjutant Evalin, and Major Brett from East India Company - While working as a tutor in Parlakimedi.
+He was directed to Helen Knott, who gave Gospel of Luke and two tracts.
+In May 1833, he went to Vizagapatnam to meet missionaries, then-overseen by Major Brett.
+Here, he had written his own tract on Indian caste in Telugu, published later by Tract society of Madras, while, Brett had plans to send him to Madras by sea, Helen Knott having got positive message from Baptist Missionary Society from Cuttack, he was finally sent to Cuttack.
 Eventually, he was baptised on 6 October 1833 into Christian faith by Charles Lacey, an English General Baptist missionary to Cuttack, Orissa; Charles Lacey came to Orissa in 1823 for evangelical activities, after William Bampton and James Peggs arrived Orissa in 1822.

 Initially in 1834, he worked as an assistant missionary under Major Brett of London Missionary Society at Madras; accordingly, he made numerous trips to Oriya speaking districts and Telugu speaking districts of then-Madras Presidency, including regions of Andhra and Bellary of present Karnataka, to preach the "Word of God,"(gospel) and to distribute Christian literature, including the evangelical literature written by him.

 After he was baptised, while in Vizagapatnam, he preached gospel over there, and surrounding villages.
 About this time, he wrote his first lyric I sought the refuge of our Jesus Christ.
 Though his relatives and villagers outcast him for renouncing his native faith, he kept on preaching gospel in Vizagapatnam, Chicacole, Madras, Bellary, including his native place near Parlakimedi and surrounding villages.